-Inquiries respecting registration are usually responded to within three to five business days.
-Contact is usually in the manner that the inquiry was initiated e.g. by phone or e-mail.
-Most applicants contact the CDHO by e-mail.
+Inquiries

+E-mail inquiries pertaining to registration are usually responded:

+- on the same or next business day, if by phone, during business hours, Monday to Friday, 08:30 am to 04:30 pm EST; OR

+- within three to five business days, if by e-mail, fax or mail.

+In general, most applicants contact the CDHO by email.

+Applications Packages
-When a completed application is received, it is processed within ten business days and the certificate of registration is mailed out.

-If an incomplete application package is received, the applicant is contacted within three to five business days to acknowledge receipt of the documentation and advised of what documents are required to complete her/his application.
+When a completed application is received, it is processed within ten business days, followed by a confirmation letter of registration mailed together with the certificate of registration.
+If an application package is received incomplete, the applicant is contacted within three to five business days to be informed the documentation was received and be advised of what documents or information has been deemed outstanding.